-Funding Opportunity Announcement (FOA) Number: DE-FOA-0002450

-FOA Type: Amendment 000001
+Funding Opportunity Announcement (FOA) Number: DE-FOA-0002475 FOA Type: Amendment 000002 CFDA Number: 81.086

-CFDA Number: 81.087

-FOA Issue Date: 04/15/2021 Submission Deadline for Concept Papers: 05/13/2021 5:00pm ET Anticipated date for Concept Paper Notifications: 06/07/2021 Submission Deadline for Full Applications: 07/12/2021 5:00pm ET Expected Date for EERE Selection Notifications: October 2021 Expected Timeframe for Award Negotiations: October 2021 - December 2021
+FOA Issue Date: 04/15/2021 Submission Deadline for Concept Papers: 05/13/2021 5:00pm ET Anticipated Date of Concept Paper Notification 06/07/2021 Submission Deadline for Full Applications: 07/12/2021 5:00pm ET Expected Date for EERE Selection Notifications: October 2021 Expected Timeframe for Award Negotiations: October 2021 - December 2021

-- Applicants must submit a Concept Paper by 5:00pm ET on the due date listed above to be eligible to submit a Full Application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in EERE Exchange with whom EERE will communicate to conduct award negotiations.
+- Applicants must submit a Concept Paper by 5:00pm ET on the due date listed above to be eligible to submit a full application. - To apply to this FOA, applicants must register with and submit application materials through EERE Exchange at https://eere-Exchange.energy.gov, EERE's online application portal. - Applicants must designate primary and backup points-of-contact in the EERE Exchange with whom EERE will communicate to conduct award negotiations.
 If an application is selected for award negotiations, it is not a commitment to issue an award.
 It is imperative that the applicant/selectee be responsive during award negotiations and meet negotiation deadlines.
-Failure to do so may result in cancelation of further award negotiations and rescission of the selection.
+Failure to do so may result in cancelation of further award negotiations and rescission of the selection. - Applicants must review Section III.
+A. for specific eligibility requirements.